chef/chef-web-docs/content/ctl_chef_client.md

 - Give a user access to read `/etc/chef` and also the files accessed by the Chef Infra Client.
-This requires super user privileges and, as such, is not a recommended approach
+This requires super user privileges and, as such, isn't a recommended approach

 ### Windows